agathis-project/salix-arctica/README.md

-- the devices connected directly to these USB ports must be permanently attached (embedded); if these ports need to exit the gateway to external devices, then use a hub on that branch.
+- the devices connected directly to these USB ports must be permanently attached (embedded); if these ports need to exit the gateway to external devices, then use a hub on that branch connected up-stream to USB.A and connect the down-stream ports to the external world.

 ***